Saturday, May 24, 2014

 |M100 plus friend...|

 As three in the cotton-picking a.m. approached, two things became evident: the Monster was beginning to wear off, and the sky was degrading.
 Oh, I could have had another energy drink, but that would likely have left me trembling like a dadgum Chihuahua.
-And even if I’d banished my weariness, it appeared the sky done with me for the evening.
+And even if I’d banished my weariness, it appeared the sky was done with me for the evening.
 In addition to clouds in the southwest, a general haziness was creeping in.
-I hit the Big Switch and walked the ¼ mile back to the Lodge.
+Urania shooed me off to bed, and I hit the Big Switch and walked the ¼ mile back to the Lodge.

 There, I browsed Cloudy Nights for a little—a very little—while.
 Watched one more episode of Clone Wars, wet my whistle, and said goodnight.
 It was now four in the freaking a.m.
 I had retrieved some Quaker Oats oatmeal bars from the 4Runner before I left the field, since I was purty sure I wouldn’t be up in time for no breakfast.